dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 (i.e. for rigged objects).
 However in this section we will focus on manually created (user-defined) Vertex Groups.

-.. admonition:: Vertex groups only apply to Mesh and Lattice Objects
+.. note:: Vertex groups only apply to Mesh and Lattice Objects
-   :class: note

    Any other Object type has no vertices, hence it can not have Vertex Groups.